 The 1.4 GHz Early 2014 models are slightly faster than the 1.3 GHz Mid 2013 models they replace.
 I would guess the 1.7 GHz i7 results for 2013 and 2014 are comparable.

-The 4 GB versions of these are good performers and can handily run OS X 10.9 Mavericks from 2013/14.
-But that’s barely adequate support for a 2014 model, especially compared to the 8 GB MBAs that can run current versions of OS X very nicely.
+The 4 GB versions of these ship with OS X 10.10 Yosemite and are so-so performers .
+But that’s barely adequate support for a 2015 model, especially compared to the 8 GB MBAs that can run current versions OS X 10.10 and later very nicely.

-The 4 GB model has to be considered a Limited Mac, because it really can’t run anything after OS X 10.9 well with the limited amount of memory it has.
+The 4 GB model has to be considered a Limited Mac, because it really can’t run any supported version of OS X very well with the limited amount of memory it has.
 We don’t consider the 8 GB MacBook Air limited at this point.